DUI LAWYER BOISE, ID

 The court relies heavily on the assessment of mitigating, aggravating, and grossly aggravating factors in determining the sentencing level.
 For example, Level Five DUI, the least serious level, is likely to be applied when mitigating factors are present and no grossly aggravating factors are found.
 Level Five punishment can include a fine of up to $200 and a maximum prison term of 60 days.
 The judge may suspend in the sentence in Levels Three, Four, or Five if certain conditions are met.
 Potential fines and prison time increase as the sentencing level increases in severity.

-Like Level Five, sentencing Levels Four and Three are situations that involve no grossly aggravating factors.
+Level Five, sentencing Levels Four and Three are situations that involve no grossly aggravating factors.
 When grossly aggravating factors exist, the sentencing level will be Aggravated Level One, Level One, or Level Two.

-Other Penalties and Conditions
+Additional DUI Penalties and Conditions

-In addition to fines and prison terms, conviction of a DUI offense likely will result in some or all of the following being imposed by the court:
+In addition to fines and prison terms, the conviction of a DUI offense likely will result in some or all of the following being imposed by the court:

-Requirement for undergoing alcohol or drug assessment and treatment;
+Requirement for undergoing alcohol or drug assessment and treatment

-Required performance of community service;
+The required performance of community service

-Having an Interlock Ignition Device installed on your car;
+Having an Interlock Ignition Device installed on your car

-Payment of all fees and court costs related to the arrest and conviction.
+Payment of all fees and court costs related to the arrest and conviction

-If you are arrested on a DUI charge in Idaho, regardless of the circumstances, it is essential to retain an experienced DUI attorney to represent you.
+If you are arrested on a DUI charge in Idaho, regardless of the circumstances, it is essential to retain an experienced Boise DUI attorney to represent you.
 DUI law is extremely complicated both in terms of how to defend against the criminal charge and regarding facts and circumstances that constitute mitigating and aggravating factors that affect the severity of sentencing.

-In addition to Idaho court DUI charges in Idaho, you can be charged with a DUI offense in federal court if you drive impaired in one of our Idaho’s federally-owned national parks and protected areas.
+In addition to DUI charges in Idaho, you can be charged with a DUI offense in federal court if you drive impaired in one of our Idaho’s federally-owned national parks and protected areas.
 Our attorneys handle federal DUI charges as well as Idaho DUI charges in Idaho.

 Retaining Your License And Keeping You Out Of Jail

-We are a Boise, Idaho DUI and Criminal Defense Law Firm that is fully prepared to fight for your rights on any level.
+We are a Boise-based criminal defense law office that is fully prepared to fight for your rights on any level.
 Our firm will ensure that if you are accused of a crime, you can have access to the highest quality attorneys who will defend you to the conclusion of your case.

 In theory, the criminal law system is designed to protect your rights as a citizen.
-But in the real world, law enforcement, and judges all have a job they are assigned to do – which is to convict you as quickly and easily as possible.
+But in the real world, law enforcement, and judges all have a job they are assigned to do – which is to convict you on criminal charges as quickly and easily as possible.